European shares steady in quiet trade, Parmalat soars

 * Bank stocks lag as Monte dei Paschi dampens mood

-LONDON, Dec 27 European shares steadied on Tuesday as trading in some markets resumed after the Christmas break, with Parmalat soaring after its French owner announced a buyout of the Italian dairy group.
+MILAN, Dec 27 European shares steadied on Tuesday as trading in some markets resumed after a Christmas break, with Parmalat soaring after its French owner announced a buyout of the Italian dairy group.

-The pan-European STOXX 600 index was up 0.1 percent at its close but activity remained thin as many investors remained on holiday for the remaining few days of 2016.
+The pan-European STOXX 600 index was up 0.1 percent but activity remained thin as many investors were away with only a few days before the end of 2016.

-While the UK market was closed for a public holiday, Germany's DAX rose 0.2 pct to touch a fresh year-high and France's CAC also gained 0.2 percent.
+While the UK market was closed for holiday, Germany's DAX and France's CAC were flat.

-"Markets are calm as thin holiday volumes are in play," said Ipek Ozkardeskaya, analyst at London Capital Group.
+"Markets are calm, as thin holiday volumes are in play," said Ipek Ozkardeskaya, analysts at London Capital Group.

-Parmalat rose more than 10 percent, surging slightly above the 2.80 euros offer price lodged by France's Lactalis to buy up shares in the group that it does not already own.
+Parmalat rose 9.5 percent, surging slightly above the 2.80 euros offer price lodged by France's Lactalis to buy up shares in the group that it does not already own.

 A Milan-based trader said some investors may be hoping for a possible sweetener of the bid from the French group which took control of Parmalat in 2011.